BerriAI/litellm/docs/my-website/docs/proxy/deploy.md

 <TabItem value="kubernetes" label="Kubernetes">

-Deploying a config file based litellm instance, just requires a simple deployment that loads the config.yaml file via a config map.
+Deploying a config file based litellm instance just requires a simple deployment that loads the config.yaml file via a config map.
+Also it would be a good practice to use the env var declaration for api keys, and attach the env vars with the api key values as an opaque secret.

 ```yaml
 apiVersion: v1